Phyllislai12/1801212867-PHBS_BlockChain_2019/README.md

 **Solution**：

-Create a Transaction HashSet that contains a non-repeatable Transaction, traverse the Transaction array, and skip this step to the next loop if the HashSet already exists.
+* Create a Transaction HashSet that contains a non-repeatable Transaction
+* Traverse the Transaction array, and skip this step to the next loop if the HashSet already exists.
-IsValidTx validates, adds the Transaction to the HashSet, changes the flag, adds to the UTXO pool, and removes the UTXO pool.
+* IsValidTx validates
+* Adds the Transaction to the HashSet
+* Changes the flag
+* Adds to the UTXO pool
+* Removes the UTXO pool.

 ## Test Summary